 through 2022, the U.S. Department of Labor, Bureau of Labor Statistics says

-features a team-based project, which helps students
+the senior-level capstone class features a team-based project, which helps students

 A multi-faceted approach

-The environmental science undergraduate major is directly supported by faculty from
+The environmental science undergraduate major is a multidisciplinary major directly

-several departments within CASNR: agricultural economics, biosystems and agricultural engineering, entomology and plant
+agricultural economics, biosystems and agricultural engineering, entomology and plant

 pathology, horticulture and landscape architecture, natural resource ecology and management,

 and plant and soil sciences.
-The combined
+The combined approach, and experience of the faculty

-been committed to fostering research opportunities and partnerships that lead to scholastic achievement, societal improvements, technological
+and partnerships that lead to scholastic achievement, societal improvements, technological

 innovation and economic revitalization.